Are you here because you want to know more about us? Good!

 There are plenty of dishes on my blog that utilize these vegetables and fruits, and we love them.
 Yes, even the picky eater who is now 21 and isn’t quite as picky anymore.
 There are plenty of healthy recipes found on this blog and I encourage you to modify any recipe that you can make healthier for your family – we do it too.

 One of the key elements of my life is that all of my recipes have to be approved by hungry teenagers and a toddler or two, which is what continues to guide my recipe creation.
 Family friendly is the key word in my kitchen.
 My hope is that someday, the time the family has spent with me in the kitchen will be a tradition they want to carry on with their own families and children.

 More About Brielle:

-I am a young mom, I was a teen mom.
+I am a mom, I was a teen mom.
 I had my beautiful baby boy when I was just three weeks shy of 18.
-(How is he already 5 years old?!?!)
+(How is he already 7 years old?!?!)
 I am proud of being a young mom.
 It wasn’t on purpose but it was never an accident or a mistake.
 I have the love and support of my entire family who stood behind me and Carsyn’s dad as we made the transition into parenthood.
 I couldn’t be more grateful for Carsyn or his place in my life.
-I am lucky to have found a great guy along the way, and we’ve been together almost three years.
+I am lucky to have found a great guy along the way, and we’ve been together four years.
 We live together in a cute little house in the country.
 (My mom is sort of jealous because of the area we live in).
 Devon is amazing and he’s fantastic with Carsyn.
 I am blessed.